typedb/typedb-docs/_09-query/01-match-clause.md

 This matches instances of any attribute whose value contains the substring `"+44"`.

 #### With a given regex
 The value of an attribute can also be matched using a regex.
-Let's look an example.

 <div class="tabs">